RichardCoffee/fluidity-theme/README.md

 ### Color Schemes

-The theme has a variety of pre-set color schemes available, although I seem to be having a problem getting the Customizer to properly display the chosen color instead of the Customizer.
+The theme has a variety of pre-set color schemes available, although I seem to be having a problem getting the Customizer to properly display the chosen color inside of the Customizer.
 I'm sure I am the issue, it certainly can't be the Customizer.

 ## includes

-Here I intend the cover the files in the includes/ directory...someday...
+Here I intend to cover the files in the includes/ directory...someday...

 ## Javascript

+Javascript files will be described here.

 ## Languages

+English only at the moment.

 ## Page Templates

+Will cover files contained in the page-template directory.

 ## Template Parts

 ## Vendors

+Recently removed a gallery plugin.
+It was no longer being maintained.

-### External Libraries
+### External Source Libraries

 #### Bootstrap